-Amendments of a more 'cosmetic' nature do not require committee approval, however will be entered into the amendment register (below).
+Amendments of a more 'cosmetic' nature (e.g. changing Communities Scotland to The Scottish Housing Regulator) do not require committee approval, however will be entered into the amendment register (below).

 All relevant personnel should be made aware of the amendments/revisions made